 Born in the US in 1975 to Nigerian parents, and raised in Nigeria, Cole currently lives in Brooklyn.
 A recipient of the PEN/Hemingway Award and the 2015 Windham Campbell Prize for Fiction, Teju Cole is the Distinguished Writer in Residence at Bard College and is currently at work on a book-length nonfiction narrative of Lagos, Nigeria.

 In this episode, he joins in conversation with Amitava Kumar.
 The companion Reading episode may be found here.

-You may learn more about Chris Hedges on the Lannan website; you may also view the video recordings of this event there.
+You may learn more about this event on the Lannan website; you may also listen to the audio recording of this event there.